Sofia Coppola: 2006–2017: Established career

+Coppola directed The Beguiled (2017), a remake of the 1971 eponymous Southern Gothic film, starring Nicole Kidman, Elle Fanning, and Kirsten Dunst.
+The film premiered at the 2017 Cannes Film Festival, where Coppola became the second woman (and the first American woman) to win the Best Director award.
 The film is based on the 1966 book of the same name by author Thomas P. Cullinan about a wounded Union soldier in a Mississippi seminary during the American Civil War, and was made for under $10 million.
 The film exhibited elements of the thriller genre, another departure for Coppola.

-Coppola cited her intrigue with the South as part of the story's intrigue.
+Coppola cited her intrigue with the South as part of the story's appeal.
 Coppola has said that she "wanted the film to represent an exaggerated version of all the ways women were traditionally raised there just to be lovely and cater to men—the manners of that whole world, and how they change when the men go away".
 Coppola has cited Gone with the Wind as her inspiration for creating a film that was relatable despite its position within a different era.

-The film faced a wave of controversy and division, including accusations of 'whitewashing' the original story after she chose to both remove the supporting role of a black female slave from the film, as well as to choose Kirsten Dunst to portray a character who was biracial in the original novel.
+The film faced a wave of controversy and division, including accusations of 'whitewashing' the original story after Coppola removed the supporting role of a black female slave from the film, as well as chose Kirsten Dunst to portray a character who was biracial in the original novel.
 Coppola also faced criticism for minimizing the story of the people experiencing actual hardship in favor of depicting, albeit authentically, the lavish lifestyle of her protagonists, thus minimizing the importance of a weighty topic.
-Coppola responded to these allegations by citing the presence of young girls among her moviegoing audience.
-The Beguiled is not the only of Coppola's films to be accused of exposing the sociocultural affordances of her own childhood.
+Coppola responded to these allegations by citing the presence of young girls among her movie-going audience.
+The Beguiled is not the only of Coppola's films to be accused of exposing the socio-cultural affordances of her own childhood.